 • Bigger dogs may be at higher risk, including Great Danes, Irish Setters, and Saint Bernards.

-• Dogs with deep, narrow chests have more room for stomach movements in their abdomens.
-So they’re at higher risk for bloat as well.
+• Dogs with deep, narrow chests have more room for stomach movements in their abdomens, increasing their risk for bloat.
 Including Boxers, Basset Hounds, German Shepherds, and Akitas.

 • Ironically enough, dogs on the leaner side may be at higher risk for bloat than overweight dogs.
 Trimmer dogs might have less fat in their abdomens, which means their stomach has more room to move around than those of overweight dogs.